“I first oped mine eyes in Constantinople,” sayt Kettie. “The best citie in all the world.

 “She set forth in the morning and again in the evening, always returning with choice morsels.

-“There are men and boys who go about the streets with buckets of boyled or baked meats.
+“In Constantinople there are men and boys who go about the streets with buckets of boyled or baked meats.
 They call: Cat meat, Cat meat.

-“We soon learnt to follow them, because good men and women would buy their wares as gifts for us.
+“We soon learnt to follow them, because good men and women buy their wares as gifts for us.

 “Cats from palace to marketplace take breakfast there.
 We also ate there of an evening, for it’s a good place to hear the newes.”

 None present could believe their ears, but Kettie swore all was true.

 He sayt, “It’s not onlie we who eat well.
 Dogs are given meats, e’en though they’re nasty creatures.
 And also the great birds that fly over the citie.
 People throw pieces of meat in the air which those birds catch most skilful.

 “Many of the rude and barbarous strangers [foreigners] that come to Constantinople gape and grin at such doings.
 Else they buy meat and throw it to us or to the birds, but they do it for sport, not goodness.
 They’ll win no favour from the Queen Cat of Heaven.”

 A cat called, “When sails the next ship for Turkey?”

 That made all merry.